CamCPW/hello-world/README.md

 # hello-world
-the hello-world repository for the CS50x course that I'm taking
+a hello-world repository for the CS50x course that I'm taking